Types of Sentences

 Simple Sentence

-A sentence that contains one subject and one finite verb and has independent meaning is called a simple sentence.
+A simple sentence contains just one independent clause.
+A sentence containing one subject and one finite verb with an independent meaning is called a simple sentence.
 A simple sentence consists of one principal clause.
+Simple sentences are the most basic type of sentence, and they are usually short and to the point.
 For example:

 - The boy reads a novel.